 - When ready to serve, whisk up the sauce and toss a little of it into the salad then pour the rest into a dipping bowl.
 Place a warm pancake on each plate, with a spoonful of salad on top and a little spoonful of sauce, then fold the pancake over, sprinkle a bit more sauce on top and garnish with some coriander leaves to make it look pretty!

-- It's easiest to use a julienne slicer to prepare the vegetables but see the blog post for more knife skills tips for this salad.
+- It's easiest to use a julienne slicer to prepare the vegetables but see the blog post for more knife skills tips to make this salad.

 - All parts can be made ahead and kept separately in sealed containers in the fridge.
 Then when you’re ready to eat, you make the pancakes and toss a little sauce into the salad.
 See the blog post for more tips on making this dish ahead.

-If you like this recipe, you may like these other delicious vegan and gluten-free lunch recipes too:
+If you like this Vietnamese Banh Xeo Pancake recipe, you may like these other delicious vegan and gluten-free lunch recipes too: